magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_four-noble-truths.md

 body and mind of ours.
 This is the essence of contemplation practice.

 When we do this, wisdom will arise in our minds.
-When there is wisdom in our minds, then no matter where we look there is Dhamma, we will see , , and at all times. means transient.
-If we cling to the things that are transient we must suffer, because they are not us or ours ().
+When there is wisdom in our minds, then no matter where we look there is Dhamma, we will see *aniccaṃ*, *dukkhaṃ*, and *anattā* at all times. *Aniccaṃ* means transient.
+If we cling to the things that are transient we must suffer, *dukkhaṃ* because they are not us or ours (*anattā*).
 But we don’t see this, we always see them as being our self and belonging to us.

 This means that you don’t see the truth of convention.
 You should understand conventions.
 For example, all of us sitting here have names.